Special-K-s-Flightsim-Bots/DCSServerBot/plugins/greenieboard/README.md

             }
 ```
 include_bolters = true will include bolters to the count of traps</br>
-include_waveoffs = true will include waveoffs to the count of traps</br>
+include_waveoffs = true will include wave-offs to the count of traps</br>

 ## Known Issues
-If you see a double-posted persistent board on a Master / Agent configuration and you set the persistent board in the
+If you see a double-posted persistent board on a Master / Agent configuration, and you set the persistent board in the
 default section of your greenieboard.json, you should set "persistent_board": false on the Agent bot.